Limited places available – register now!

 Educational Development & Training

-The scheme includes 8 study days, of which 4 will be hands-on Skills Lab Days covering basic restorations, cavity design, materials, rubber dam, local anaesthetic, Pulpotomy and SSC’s.
-Lecture days to cover dental materials, radiography, treatment planning, oral medicine and more.
+The scheme includes 11 study days, of which 6 will be hands-on Skills Lab Days covering basic restorations, cavity design, materials, rubber dam, local anaesthetic, Pulpotomy and SSC’s.
+Lecture days to cover dental materials, radiography, photography, treatment planning, oral medicine and more.

 Educational days will take place at venues across Thames Valley & Wessex including Slough (Wexham Park Hospital), Milton Keynes (Milton Keynes University Hospital) and Oxford (Chancellor Court).